2006 protests in Hungary: After the occupation of the TV headquarters

+September 19

 Budapest

 In the evening a mostly peaceful demonstration took place at Kossuth Square, aside from demonstrators vandalizing a tram on the Square and a car in front of the Socialist Party's county headquarters.

 Later that night in other parts of the city, including the areas near the headquarters of MSZP and the HQ of the public radio station, violence broke out again.
 Large numbers of riot troops were deployed along with mounted police and K-9 units, acting more systematically than before.
 The use of tear gas and water cannons with accompanying mounted assaults prevented another building siege.
 Other police units applied police batons and body force.

 At 01:00 (Sep 20), about 3,000 protesters gathered at Blaha Lujza Square.
 The crowd demanded the departure of Prime Minister Gyurcsány.
 Protesters threw stones and debris at the police, set a police car ablaze and even tried to build barricades but repeated police movements forced them back.
 By 09:00, the streets were cleared and more than 90 troublemakers were arrested with over 50 people injured.
 Most local media sources (including news television and news portals) covering the events referred to the attacking civilians as "troublemakers" or "rowdies", thus implying that these violent people were neither protesters nor peaceful civil demonstrators, but just a mob.
 The first rows of the masses were reported to behave aggressively, backed verbally by youngsters in the background.
 As opposed to the first night's siege, the crowd did not attack or hinder fire brigade and paramedics, but on one (probably unique) occasion it was observed that a mobster repeatedly kicked another civilian already lying on the ground.
 Live reports suggested that part of the mob also shouted claims that the violent acts were similar to those of the 1956 Revolution.

-On the late night live talk show, Este (Evening), on the previously besieged MTV, Prime Minister Ferenc Gyurcsány was faced with the consequences of his actions, and the protester's demands, when he read their petition which they managed to hand over the previous day.
+On the late night live talk show, Este (Evening), on the previously besieged MTV, Prime Minister Ferenc Gyurcsány was faced with the consequences of his actions, and the protesters' demands, when he read their petition which they managed to hand over the previous day.
 He replied that it was not just himself, but everybody who had lied, and he would not resign.
 He said he was committed to pushing through his austerity measures in any circumstances, without the possibility of even a minor change to it.